 I continue to perform my meteorological duties, but am able to do them from our home in the beautiful Keweenaw.

-In November of 2002 I was introduced to a beautiful woman named Nora and in June 2003 she moved to the Keweenaw to be with me and my dogs.
-On October 9th of 2004 Nora and I became husband and wife.
+In November of 2002 I was introduced to a beautiful woman named Nora and in June 2003 she moved to the Keweenaw to be with my dogs and I. On October 9th of 2004 Nora and I became husband and wife.

 In the picture above, you see Nora, Grace and I with our three dogs, Huck, the black lab, Millie the yellow lab and Bleau a double-doodle.
-Millie passed away in late March 2019.
+Millie passed away in late March 2019 and Huck in early May 2021.
 Our previous two labs were Burt and Baileys.
-They left this world years ago and are with Millie blessing heaven with their presence, but their memories live on in our hearts.
+They left this world years ago and are with Huck and Millie blessing heaven with their presence, but their memories live on in our hearts.

 Nora, Grace, the pups and I are very glad that you have come to visit the site and we hope that you find lots of enjoyment from it.
 Please feel free to drop us a line and say hi, we love to hear from visitors: firstname.lastname@example.org